jamesbvaughan/jamesbvaughan.com/README.md

 # James Vaughan's Homepage
-The personal website of James Vaughan
+Here's the repo for my personal site.

 If you've ever wondered, "who is James Vaughan?", then this is the site for you.
-It has links to James' photoblog, Facebook profile, Twitter profile, Google Plus, and email.
+It has links to my photoblog, github profile, profile, linkedin page, and last.fm profile.

 You can check it out at http://jamesbvaughan.com